kupp0/multi-db-property-search-data-agents/README.md

 The application features two primary modalities:
 1.  **Main UI (Search Bar)**: Directly interacts with the QueryData API (Gemini Data Analytics API) for fast, direct natural language to SQL translation.
 2.  **CHAT Interface**: Interacts with a conversational Agent connected to the QueryData API endpoint via the ADK / MCP Toolkit, allowing for follow-up questions and refined searches.

+⚠️ Note: This is my personal work and is not an official Google Cloud product.
+It is a demonstration of GCP features and is not meant for production use.
+Use at your own risk.

 ## Architecture

 ![Architecture Diagram](frontend/src/assets/data_agent_diagram.png)